Fluoxymesterone Side Effects

 Applies to fluoxymesterone: oral tablet

-Stop using fluoxymesterone and call your doctor at once if you have a serious side effect such as:
+Stop using fluoxymesterone and call your doctor at once if you have:

 increased or ongoing erection of the penis;